The malleoli are specific parts of the shinbone and fibula that help make up the ankle:

 Image credit: James Heilman, MD, (2011, October 19).

-A trimalleolar fracture of the ankle can often be caused by high impact, such as from a sports or car accident.
+A trimalleolar fracture of the ankle often results from a high impact, such as from a sports or car accident.
 However, a simple trip or fall can also cause the injury.

 A severe sprain can often feel the same as a break, but there are common symptoms for a fractured ankle: